Jalen-Foreman/Full-Stack-invoices/README.md

 # Full-Stack-invoices
-A serverless app that utilizes many popular, sufficient frameworks and services to collect and restore data from invoices.
+A serverless app that utilizes React.js for the frontend, hosting invoice data.
+The React.js application is then publically hosted on AWS S3.
+The data for the invoices comes from DynamoDB database.
+I use API Gateway and AWS Lambda to create a lambda function that retrieves the data from DynamoDB which then gets hosted utilizing API Gateway.
+I fetch the data from API Gateway and connect the data from DynamoDB to the state within the React.js application.

 # Website hosting on AWS S3
 http://project-invoices-aws.s3-website.us-east-2.amazonaws.com/